Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook - Jack Righteous

 • A cappella (if applicable)

-• Performance/TV mix (no lead ad-libs)
+• Performance/TV mix (no lead ad-libs, if applicable)

 • Stems (verify count/names)